codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 ### Draft transactions

-Some accounting platforms allow expense transactions to be created in a draft state.
-This means the user can review the expense in the software before finalizing and posting it prior to reconciliation.
+Some accounting platforms allow expense transactions to be created in a draft state, rather than posting directly to the ledger.
+This means the user can review the expense in the accounting platform before finalizing and posting it prior to reconciliation.

-In the request body, use the `postAsDraft` flag to define whether the expense should be posted in its draft or final state.
-When set to `true`, the expense is posted as a draft.
+This can be done by setting the postAsDraft property on the transaction to true.
+For platforms without this feature, the postAsDraft property should be ignored or set to false.

 :::info Compatible integrations

-Check our [API reference](/sync-for-expenses-api#/operations/create-expense-transaction) for an up-to-date list of integrations that support this functionality.
+This functionality is currently only available for Microsoft Dynamics.

 :::